TilloStralka/FinanceGrouper/README.md

 ------------

     ├── LICENSE
     ├── README.md                      <- This top-level README file.
     │
     ├── data                           <- Your raw and processed data │                                     (In Git are dummy files included) │
+    ├── notebooks
-    ├── notebooks             <- Jupyter notebook for analysis and visualizations.
+    │   ├── FinanceTool.ipynb          <- Jupyter notebook for analysis and visualizations.
-    │                            (This contains the whole all in one process) │
+    │   │                                 (This contains the whole all in one process) │   └── Dummy_data_generator.ipynb <- This Jupyter notebooks is only for the dummy data generation / IBAN replacement
+    │
     ├── plots                          <- Here all the generated plots/visualizations are saved as pngs.
     │
     ├── reports                        <- Generated report which gives an financial overview.
     │                                     (It uses the plots in the folder above) │
     ├── requirements.txt               <- Python dependencies.
     │
     ├── src                            <- Source code for this project.
     │   ├── __init__.py                <- Makes src a Python module.
     │   └── utils_finance.py           <- This contains all the separate defined functions
     │                                     which are deployed in the notebook.

 ==============================